teepsllc/BuckoNetworking/README.md

-# iOS Protocol Oriented Networking in Swift
+# iOS Protocol-Oriented Networking in Swift

 After developing a number of applications, we noticed that everyone's networking code was different.
 Every time maintenance developers had to take over a project, they had to "learn" the individual nuances of each network layer.
 This lead to a lot of wasted time.
 To solve this, our iOS Engineers decided to use the same networking setup.
 Thus we looked into Protocol-Oriented Networking.